 Big Music Fest deemed a success by fans and organizers.
 Fans have been rocking out to different sounds at McLennan Park all weekend long.
 Festival president Mark Higgins says in total, around 50,000 people attended.

 Youth and Stars Success Walk is a mission connecting youth of all ages, cultures and abilities with music and sports celebrities, doctors, teachers, first responders, politicians and community leaders and encouraging conversation between them during a citywide 4K walk.

-The inaugural event was on September 30, 2017, with an estimated 2,000-3,000 Youth and Stars joining together to walk through downtown Kitchener, raising awareness of career opportunities, developing dialogue for higher education and recruitment, and encouraging expansion of skill sets.
+The event will take place on May 2, 2020 in Toronto, with an anticipated 5,000 to 7,500 Youth and Stars joining together to walk through and enjoy Fort York, raising awareness of career opportunities, developing dialogue for higher education and recruitment, and encouraging expansion of skill sets.

-Read more about Youth And Stars at youthandstars.com.
+Read more about Youth And Stars at youthandstarstoronto.com.